chrisblakley/Nebula/.github/README.md

 3. This will automatically install and activate the Nebula Child theme.
 4. It is recommended to rename the child theme (in `/assets/scss/style.scss` and the directory name itself).
 5. Create a `/assets/img/meta/` directory in the child theme (or copy it from the Nebula parent).
-6. Install and activate recommended plugins including the [Nebula Companion plugin](https://github.com/chrisblakley/Nebula-Companion).
+6. Install and activate recommended plugins including the optional [Nebula Companion plugin](https://github.com/chrisblakley/Nebula-Companion).
 7. Customize Nebula Options (including enabling Sass if desired)

 ## Documentation <a name="documentation"></a>